ChainAgnostic/CAIPs/CAIPs/caip-169.md

   that was issued to the CP by the application.
 - `error` - OPTIONAL.
 If `payload` was malformed, or does not comply with the Verifiable Credentials Profile defined in this specification.
+    + 400 - invalid `credential_application` or payload construction
+    + 500 - processing or internal error

 ### Present